 - Stay flexible, give your guests what they ask for and provide an easy way for them to cancel their booking.

 - Communicate with your guests.
-Use communication to minimise losses, postpone cancellations, turn cancellations into rebookings, and when the crisis is starting to ease, then bring back previously cancelled guests.
+Use communication to minimize losses, postpone cancellations, turn cancellations into rebookings, and when the crisis is starting to ease, then bring back previously canceled guests.

 - Try new technologies.
 This is exactly the right time to invest and implement things that can potentially strengthen your presence on the market.
 You can still conduct business through the internet, e-mail, video conferencing, telephone and by other means.

 - Maintain high employee morale: Keep them enthusiastic and happy so your quality of service does not suffer.
 Keep all your employees informed about your decisions.

 - Invite your local community: Domestic travel could also provide you with revenue.

 A question – or rather food for thought: In terms of crisis which business will come out on top: the one that shuts down investment and lowers rates, or the one that invests, tries out new solutions, and keeps on functioning?